 As teenagers prepare to finish high school and head off to college, they have a lot of things on their minds – keeping up with vaccinations probably isn’t one of them.

-It’s vital for young adults to understand that Mom and Dad may not remind them anymore of which vaccines they need to stay healthy, and it’s up to them to be responsible for their own well-being.
+It’s vital for young adults to understand that Mom and Dad may not remind them any more of which vaccines they need to stay healthy, and it’s up to them to be responsible for their own well-being.
 That’s where their healthcare provider can help.

 Young adults may believe that they only need to go to the doctor when they are sick or hurt, so it’s important to chat with them about what vaccines are recommended for their age group and why.
 As their healthcare provider, you can help them transition to a healthy adulthood.

 When speaking with young adults about vaccine schedules, sharing facts and stories about the importance of vaccines can be more effective than simply telling them to get a shot.
 Hearing about the consequences of not being vaccinated may be a more persuasive tactic.
-Also, teach them about herd immunity and how by vaccinating themselves, they’re keeping thousands of others who cannot be vaccinated safe.
+Also, teach them about herd immunity and how by vaccinating themselves, they’re keeping thousands of others who cannot be vaccinated safely.
 By staying up-to-date with their own immunizations, they’re helping to keep their entire community healthy.

 Be open, be honest, and let them know that by getting vaccinated, they can help keep themselves, their family, and their community healthy for years to come.